slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On family and friends

 <!--
-+ dentesleo@x -- There are cycles in life.
-Do not expect people to level up with you.
-You are not supposed to keep the same friends forever.
-+ maximecperoumal@x -- Instead of trying to change people, curate them.
-+ naval@x -- Your family is broken but you’re going to fix the world.
+> *"Your family is broken but you’re going to fix the world."  -- naval@x*
 > *"Absence, the highest form of presence."  -- James Joyce*

 - I love Nietzsche’s definition of friendship, which is "people with whom you share one great suffering and one great hope."
 You can’t be friends unless you hate the same things and worship the same Gods
 - If you look at the people in your circle and don’t get inspired, you don’t have a circle.
 You have a cage.
+- Instead of trying to change people, curate them.
 - stay way from people who act like a victim in a problem they created.
 - The older you get as a man, the more you understand your father and forgive him for everything.
 - The price of growth is outgrowing people.
 - The real miracle of Jesus was having 12 close friends in your late 30s
+- There are cycles in life.
+Do not expect people to level up with you.
+You are not supposed to keep the same friends forever.
 - You need friends who inspire you to do better, not acquaintances who tell you what you can’t do.
 - Your girlfriend will get a new boyfriend.
 Your boss will replace you before your burial.
 But your mum won’t get another son.
 Take care of her.
 Your birthday is for your mom, not you.
 - your single female friends are the most toxic thing in your relationship DUMP them!